Monastery of Siloe: Main complex

 The east wing of the monastery, dedicated strictly to monastic life, was the first part of the entire complex to be built and was completed in 2005.
 The exterior perimeter walls are mostly of exposed local stone, while the wooden parts—both window frames and façade coverings—are left natural.
 The square plan, centered on a large inner courtyard, allows for a distribution of spaces organized around community life.
 The compactness and linearity of the monastery are balanced by discontinuous lines, also shaped by the unevenness of the terrain.
 This first block, located to the east, the tallest and most imposing, contains the monks' residences and, on the ground floor, the chapter room, refectory, and kitchen, in a continuous play of light penetrating through angled windows and overhead openings.

 The south wing is arranged over four levels and closes off the southern side of the monastery's central cloister, while on the opposite side it opens onto a large square carved into the natural shape of the terrain, with seating for 450 people.
 The façades are characterized by reinforced concrete walls with window frames.
 These walls filter direct sunlight and visually separate the public function from the internal cloister.
 The single-pitch sloping roof is made of titanium alloy panels, integrated with photovoltaic panels.
 The entrance is marked by a wooden walkway hidden behind a tall wall clad in local stone.
 Inside, there is a reception area and multipurpose room on the ground floor; a double-height library and reading room with mezzanine on the first floor; and a 140-seat conference hall in the basement for events organized by the San Benedetto Cultural Center.

 The west wing creates a direct link between the south wing and the church, facilitating movement between the different areas to ensure spatial continuity among the spaces for prayer, services, and learning.
 Inside, the pastoral rooms are intended to host catechesis and gatherings.
 The west wing completes the overall structure of the monastery around the cloister, creating unity between the monastic facilities and the areas devoted to monastic life.

-Church of God the Father Creator
+Church of the Holy Spirit

-The church is dedicated to God the Father Creator (Dio Padre Creatore) and serves as a subsidiary to the parish church of St. Margaret in Poggi del Sasso.
+The church is dedicated to the Holy Spirit (Spirito Santo) and serves as a subsidiary to the parish church of St. Margaret in Poggi del Sasso.
 It was conceived as a sail-shaped building, with a double row of wooden columns supporting the sloped roof, designed to evoke the image of it rising toward the sky.
 The roof is intended to resemble a forest canopy, through which sunlight filters.
-Construction began in 2021 and is expected to end in late 2025.
+Construction began in 2021 and was completed in 2025.